renovatebot/renovate/docs/usage/python.md

 ## Disabling Python support

-To disable _all_ Python support in Renovate, do this:
+To disable all managers with `language` set to `python` in Renovate, do this:

 ```json
 {